IOS Integration

 }

-func handleResponse(identityNumber: String, frontImage: String, backImage: String, documentType: DocumentType, distance: Double) {
+func handleResponse(identityNumber: String, frontImage: String, backImage: String, documentType: DocumentType, distance: Double, extractedData: ExtractedData) {

 // Handle successful OCR response